Are Arkansas Records Public?

 The cost of public records in Arkansas is the actual cost for making the record available, pursuant to Arkansas Code Annotated § 25-19-105(c)(3A).
 The cost may vary depending on the particular request and what is necessary to comply with the request.
 This cost does not include the personnel time for retrieving, searching, or copying the record.
 Fees may be charged for making copies and mailing records to a requester.
 If the total fees exceed $25, the requester may need to pay the fees in advance.
 The custodian may also completely waive the applicable fees or reduce the fees if the purpose of the request is noncommercial and the custodian determines that it is in the interest of the public.

-Some public records in Arkansas may be freely accessible.
-However, this would depend on how the person makes the request, the custodian of the record, how the record is stored, and the record sought.
+Some public records in Arkansas state may be accessed free.
+The office of the county clerk and/or county recorder in some judicial districts offer free public record searches for selected records.
+However, conducting a free public records search would depend on some factors such as the person who makes the request, the custodian of the record, how the record is stored, and the record sought.
 Inspecting a record physically while it remains in the custodian’s possession attracts no cost.
 Additionally, the requester may take pictures and make videos of the record while it is in the custodian’s possession for free.
 Government entities that allow the inspection of records usually provide terminals and lobbies for the inspection.
 A requester may access these records during business hours where the custodian conducts business.
 Arkansas courts provide public access to free Arkansas court records.
 Some other free public records that may be examined physically include arrest records, incidence reports, sex offender registry, and inmate records.
 Electronic copies of records may also be made available at no cost.
 The requester does not need to be physically present to obtain electronic copies of records.
 A request can be made by telephone, email, or other electronic means.
-Some records, such as sex offender information, may also be accessed for free online.
+Some records, such as sex offender information, may be accessed free online.

 Do I Need to State My Purpose When Requesting Public Records in Arkansas?

-Any person who is refused a public records request may appeal the refusal to the Pulaski County Circuit Court or to the Circuit Court in the requester’s residential county.
-If it concerns a municipal entity or township, the action should be brought in the county the municipal entity is located.
+It is not impossible that an individual's request for a public data search may be denied.
+Any person who is refused a public records request may appeal the refusal to the Pulaski County Circuit Court or the Circuit Court in the requester’s residential county.
+If it concerns a municipal entity or township, the action should be brought to the county the municipal entity is located.
 Arkansas Code Annotated § 25-19-107 provides for the requester’s right to appeal.
 The court schedules a date for a hearing within seven days of receiving the petition.
 If the petitioner is successful, the remedies include a disclosure of the record and potential recovery of litigation expenses.
-Furthermore, Arkansas Code Annotated § 25-19-104 makes it a class C misdemeanor to negligently violate any provision in the Arkansas Freedom of Information Act.
+Furthermore, Arkansas Code Annotated § 25-19-104 makes it a class C misdemeanour to negligently violate any provision in the Arkansas Freedom of Information Act.
 However, the court may order the petitioner to pay the defendant’s attorney fees if the Court finds that the action was instituted for a frivolous reason.

+It is possible for individuals to remove their names from Arkansas public records.
 The Comprehensive Criminal Records Sealing Act of 2013 allows individuals to seal their criminal records.
-To do this, the individual would need to submit a petition to a Circuit or District Court where they were convicted.
+To do this, the individual would need to submit a petition to Arkansas Superior Court where they were convicted.
 This would involve completing and submitting the Petition and Order to Seal Form provided by the Arkansas Crime Information Center.
 Records that are sealed are not destroyed.
 However, they become confidential.
 These records are only available to qualified persons.
 Law enforcement agencies may still use sealed records for investigating crimes.
-However, individuals whose records are sealed may respond to questions regarding their criminal history as though the offense never took place.
+However, individuals whose records are sealed may respond to questions regarding their criminal history as though the offence never took place.
 Furthermore, some crimes cannot be sealed.
 These include:

 - Class Y felonies

-- Class A or B felonies that are not drug offenses
+- Class A or B felonies that are not drug offences

 - Unclassified felonies with maximum sentences above ten years

-- Traffic offenses while in possession of a commercial driver’s license
+- Traffic offences while in possession of a commercial driver’s licence

 Similarly, state laws permit the sealing of qualifying felonies after five years have passed as long as all conditions and court orders relating to the conviction have been fulfilled (§ 16-90-1406).
 The individual should have only one prior felony.
 Multiple felonies arising from the same circumstances may be sealed together and do not count separately for this purpose.
 Arrest and prosecution records without conviction are also eligible to be sealed.

 The best records search database depends on the record the requester is interested in obtaining.
 There are different custodians for different Arkansas public records.
-Generally, the database maintained by the custodian is usually the most recently updated.
+Generally, the databases maintained by state government agencies are usually the most recently updated.

 Counties within Arkansas also allow Arkansas public records searches.
 Pulaski County allows Pulaski County public records search through the County Clerk.
 Benton County also allows Benton County public records search through the County Clerk.
-Interested persons can obtain public records maintained at the county level by making requests to the custodian of the record sought.
+Interested persons can obtain public records maintained at the county level by making requests to the custodian of the record sought - which is typically the county clerk.

-An Arkansas public record may be obtained within 24 hours, pursuant to Arkansas Code Annotated § 25-19-105(c)(3B).
-The custodian should respond to a requester within 24 hours either in person or by phone.
+An individual's public records act request in Arkansas State may be obtained within 24 hours, under Arkansas Code Annotated § 25-19-105(c)(3B).
+The custodian should respond to a requester within 24 hours, either in person or by phone.
 If neither option can be reasonably carried out, an overnight mail should be sent to the requester’s last known address.
 The custodian, the requester, or the subject of the record may seek an opinion of the Attorney General regarding whether the record may be disclosed.
 This is usually the case if there is any concern as to whether the record is confidential by law.
 The Attorney General is required to provide an opinion within three working days and the custodian is not to disclose the record until this is done.
 The Attorney General’s opinion does not affect a potential appeal.